 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including hepatitis B), chest pain, heart disease, heart rhythm problems, lung problems, lupus, or stomach or bowel problems.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease (including hepatitis B), chest pain (angina), heart disease, heart rhythm problems, or lung problems.
 Also tell your doctor if you have a weak immune system or any type of infection.

 - Tell your doctor if you have had a reaction to murine (mice or rat) proteins.
 Murine proteins are also used in other medicines.

 - Rituximab may cause a serious side effect called an infusion reaction.
-This can be life-threatening and require immediate medical attention.
-Check with your doctor right away if you have a rash; itching; swelling of the face, tongue, and throat; trouble with breathing; or chest pain after you receive the medicine.
+This can be life-threatening and requires immediate medical attention.
+Check with your doctor or nurse right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain.

-- If you have a severe skin reaction, you should stop using this medicine and check with your doctor right away.
-Symptoms may include blistering or loosening of the skin; red, swollen, irritated, or scaly skin; skin peeling or fissures; fingernail changes; or fever or chills.
+- If you have a severe skin reaction, tell your doctor right away.
+Symptoms may include blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills.

-- Call your doctor right away if you start to have a cough that won't go away, weight loss, night sweats, fever, chills, or flu-like symptoms such as a runny or stuffy nose, headache, or feeling generally ill), painful or difficult urination, or sores, ulcers, or white spots in the mouth or on the lips.
+- Call your doctor right away if you have a cough that won't go away, weight loss, night sweats, fever, chills, flu-like symptoms (such as a runny or stuffy nose, headache, blurred vision, or feeling generally ill), painful or difficult urination, or sores, ulcers, or white spots in the mouth or on the lips.
 These may be signs of infection.